ARSHAVIRGM/listract/README.md

 # listract
-a python library to extract a list an its sub lists into a list
+a python library to extract a list and its sublists into a list

+use listract to export a list and its sublists into a choosen list